aheenam/laravel-collection-addon/README.md

 Security
 ---
-If you discover any security related issues, please email <your@mail.tld> or use the issue tracker of GitHub.
+If you discover any security related issues, please email rathes@aheenam.com or use the issue tracker of GitHub.

 About
 ---
+Aheenam is a small company from NRW, Germany creating custom digital solutions.
+Visit [our website](https://aheenam.com) to find out more about us.

 License
 ---